cferdinandi/vanilla-js-toolkit/content/boilerplates/class.md

 ---
-title: "Constructor Pattern"
+title: "Class Pattern"
 date: 2018-01-24T12:16:26-05:00
-description: "Create multiple instances of script that share methods but contain unique information."
+description: "An alternative approach to implementing the constructor pattern, with a nicer syntax and some additional features."
 example: "a piggy bank library."
 draft: false
-weight: 30
+weight: 40
 noIndex: false
 ---

 Change `MyLibrary` to whatever namespace you’d like to use for your library.
-Constructors start with a capital letter.
+The constructor object is lowercase, and functions are automatically attached to the instance `prototype`.

 ## Examples